dotnet/docs/docs/core/project-sdk/msbuild-props.md

 ### EnableStrictModeForBaselineValidation

 When set to `true`, the `EnableStrictModeForBaselineValidation` property enables *strict mode* for package baseline checks.
 The default is `false`.
-In strict mode, the validation performs equality checks instead of compatibility checks.
-Equality means that API additions and changing the assembly, even in a compatible way, are disallowed.

-The use cases for strict mode include the following:

-- Servicing, in which API additions are usually forbidden.
-- For tracking API changes.
-The API compatibility functionality records all compatibility differences in the suppression file if you set [ApiCompatGenerateSuppressionFile](#apicompatgeneratesuppressionfile) to `true`.
+For more information about strict mode, see [Strict mode](../../fundamentals/apicompat/overview.md#strict-mode).

 ### EnableStrictModeForCompatibleFrameworksInPackage

 When set to `true`, the `EnableStrictModeForCompatibleFrameworksInPackage` property enables *strict mode* for assemblies that are compatible based on their target framework.
 The default is `false`.

-For more information about strict mode, see [EnableStrictModeForBaselineValidation](#enablestrictmodeforbaselinevalidation).
+For more information about strict mode, see [Strict mode](../../fundamentals/apicompat/overview.md#strict-mode).

 ### EnableStrictModeForCompatibleTfms

 When set to `true`, the `EnableStrictModeForCompatibleTfms` property enables *strict mode* for contract and implementation assemblies for all compatible target frameworks.
 The default is `true`.

-For more information about strict mode, see [EnableStrictModeForBaselineValidation](#enablestrictmodeforbaselinevalidation).
+For more information about strict mode, see [Strict mode](../../fundamentals/apicompat/overview.md#strict-mode).

 ### NoWarn